 - Not sharing YouTube videos on your other Social Media channels

-The video you create shouldn’t just live on YouTube.
+The marketing video you create shouldn’t just live on YouTube.
 Generate some buzz for your compelling video content by tweeting about it or promoting it on Facebook, LinkedIn, or your website.
 You can even share a link to your content via SMS text or email.

 - Not Breaking Your Channel into Categories